 In some cases, double vision can be temporary.
-Temporary double vision is often caused by alcohol intoxication, benzodiazepines, opioids, or some types of drugs for seizures and epilepsy.
-Head injuries can also cause temporary double vision.
+Temporary double vision is often caused by alcohol intoxication, benzodiazepines, opioids, or certain types of drugs for seizures and epilepsy.
+Head injuries, like concussions, can also cause temporary double vision.

 Being particularly tired or having strained eyes can bring on temporary double vision.
 If normal vision does not come back quickly, medical attention should be sought as soon as possible.

 Other causes of double vision

 Other than a squint, there are a number of potential conditions that can cause double vision.
 These include:

 - Thyroid: the thyroid gland is situated in the neck and produces a hormone called thyroxine.
 Changes in thyroid function can affect the external muscles that control the eye.
 This includes Grave's disease.

 - Stroke or transient ischemic attack: blood vessels supplying the brain or nerves controlling the eye muscles can be affected.